A Tax-Efficient Portfolio Makeover May Be Less Painful Than You Think

 Proper accounting of cost basis is essential to avoid paying more taxes than you need to.

 Editor's note: A version of this article was initially published on March 1, 2017.
-It is part of the 2020 Tax and IRA Guide.
+It is part of Morningstar's Tax and IRA Guide special report.

 It's a fact of life: Many investors begin putting together their portfolios before they really know what they're doing.
 As they get more knowledge and experience under their belts, they're apt to realize that some adjustments are in order.
 The young investor who started out with a balanced portfolio may decide he really should be mostly in stocks, for example, or the investor who started out amassing a portfolio of individual stocks may decide that mutual funds are a better fit for her busy lifestyle.

 In a similar vein, some investors may have started in a taxable brokerage account without regard for the tax-efficiency of their investments.
 A few unwanted income or capital gains distributions later, they realize that they should have been more focused on investments that limit those taxable distributions.
 On the short list of tax-friendly investments for stock investors are individual stocks, broad-market exchange-traded funds and index mutual funds, and tax-managed funds.
-For bond investors, municipal bonds, whose distributions are free from federal and in some cases state and local taxes, often make sense.
+For bond investors, municipal bonds, whose distributions are free from federal and in some cases state and local taxes, often make sense, especially for people in higher tax brackets.

 The good news is that if she can account for the taxes she has already paid on distributions she received and reinvested during her holding period, she can offset--partially if not entirely--the taxes she'll owe on her own gains.
 Thus, she may have no reason to put off making her portfolio more tax-friendly in the future.